Research credit repair companies for 10 to 15 minutes and you’ll probably come away with a headache.

 Will paying off all my debt repair my credit?

-Rather than just paying off debt, consider a few different tactics that will help build your credit for the long term.
+In addition to paying off debt, consider a few different tactics that will help build your credit for the long term.

 I saw an advertisement for a company that said my credit score can be increased for a low, one-time fee.
 Is this a scam?